ngoh-precious/OnlineTest_Applet_using_java/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed.

 ## Contact

-For any questions or feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please reach out to [your-email@example.com](mailto:priyanshu.sharma@adypu.edu.in).

 ```